Salmon & Salmon & Ors: Challenging The Evidence of a Single Expert

 - to enable a party to apply for permission to tender a report or adduce evidence from an expert witness appointed by that party, if necessary in the interests of justice.

-The Rules further provide for methods to question or clarify the report prepared by a single expert, including convening a joint conference with the single expert (rule 15.64B of the Rules) and providing a list of questions to the single expert (rule 15.65 of the Rules).
+The Rules further provided for methods to question or clarify the report prepared by a single expert, including convening a joint conference with the single expert and providing a list of questions to the single expert.
 Neither of these avenues were pursued by the husband.

 The court referred to the principles set out in Simonsen & Simonsen FamCA 698 where it was observed that the Rules do not prevent a party from obtaining their own expert evidence, to be used for example, to assist with their cross-examination of a single expert witness.